 GPU-powered workloads like training large language models (LLMs), running inference on vision or speech models, or hosting API endpoints can rack up significant costs if not managed carefully.
 That’s where understanding cloud pricing strategies becomes essential.

-In this article, we’ll explore the most common pricing models used by cloud platforms for AI deployment, discuss how RunPod’s transparent pricing structure helps reduce complexity and costs, and walk through how to get started quickly.
+In this article, we’ll explore the most common pricing models used by cloud platforms for AI deployment, discuss how Runpod’s transparent pricing structure helps reduce complexity and costs, and walk through how to get started quickly.
 Whether you're launching a notebook, inference pipeline, or a custom Docker container, this guide will help you make smarter decisions for your AI projects.

 Why Pricing Models Matter in AI Deployment